“The problem with fiction is, it has to be plausible. That’s not true with nonfiction.” —Tom Wolfe

-- Works so grammatically woesome that they are illegible.
+- Works so grammatically woeful as to be illegible.

-If you do not receive a reply in a timely manner, you may contact us directly through the twitter, gab or wrongthink account of our Administrator, Kaiter Enless but do not submit your work there unless asked to do so.
-We thank you kindly for your interest and continued readership.
+If you do not receive a reply in a timely manner, you may contact us directly through the twitter or gab account of our Administrator, Kaiter Enless, but please do not submit your work there unless asked.